Daniel's

 So the decree went forth that the wise men should be slain; and they looked for Daniel and his friends to kill them.
 Then Daniel replied with discretion and discernment to Arioch, the captain of the king's bodyguard, who had gone forth to slay the wise men of Babylon; he said to Arioch, the king's commander, 'For what reason is the decree from the king so urgent?'
 Then Arioch informed Daniel about the matter.
 So Daniel went in and requested of the king that he would give him time, in order that he might declare the interpretation to the king.

-Even though they were still in training, Daniel and his friends found themselves lumped in with all the other wise men of Babylon ... that the king's decree had scheduled for execution.
-Hence, Arioch, the king's commander, arrived on their doorstep to do his job and kill them.
-Daniel, however, managed to acquire an immediate audience with Nebuchadnezzar.
-I admire Daniel's coolness and confidence.
-Basically, he simply said to Nebuchadnezzar, Give me a little time and I'll tell you your dream and its interpretation.
+Even though they were still in training, Daniel and his friends found themselves lumped in with all the other wise men of Babylon that the king's decree had scheduled for execution.
+Hence, Arioch, the king's commander, arrived on their doorstep to do his job to kill them.
+However, instead, Daniel managed to acquire an immediate audience with Nebuchadnezzar.
+I admire Daniel's coolness and confidence, don't you?
+He simply said to Nebuchadnezzar, Give me a little time and I'll tell you your dream and its interpretation.
 Was he just buying time?
 I think not.
-Daniel knew that all he and his friends needed to do was simply tell their need to their God and he would handle the rest.
-It's a wonderful thing to observe a believer who operates on this level, by the way ... a child of God who is mature enough to lay everything at the feet of their Lord and then leave it there.
-It is a demonstration of real faith, relationship and maturity at work in shoe-leather.
-Beloved, learn to put the ball in God's court and leave it there.
+Daniel knew that all he and his friends needed to do was simply tell their need to their God and God would handle the rest.
+It's a wonderful thing to observe a believer who operates at this level, by the way ... a child of God who is mature enough not to panic at life's complex and often dangerous situations but simply lays everything at the feet of their Lord and leaves it there.
+That's the demonstration of true faith ... true relationship ... and true maturity in shoe-leather.
+All we believers must learn to put the ball in God's court and leave it there.
 Then, let whatever comes, come.
-As we have it in I Peter 5:7:
+As we have it in I Peter 5:7,

 2:17-23